fraim-dev/fraim/README.md

 ## 🔭 Overview

 Fraim empowers security teams to easily create, customize, and deploy AI workflows tailored to their specific security needs.
 Rather than providing a one-size-fits-all solution, Fraim gives teams the building blocks to construct intelligent automation that integrates seamlessly with their existing security stack.
+Fraim comes built as a CLI, but you can also run workflows via our Github Action.

 ## ❓ Why Fraim?